sidethink-interactive/Odin/README.md

 	* x86-64
 	* Build tools (ld)
 	* LLVM installed
-	* Clang installed (temporary - this is Calling the linker for now)
+	* Clang installed (temporary - this is calling the linker for now)

 ## Warnings